rh-mobb/documentation/docs/aro/azure-arc-integration/README.md

 # Integrating Azure ARC with ARO
-In this section of the workshop, we will integrate ARO cluster with Azure Arc-enabled Kubernetes.
+This document explain how to integrate ARO cluster with Azure Arc-enabled Kubernetes.
 When you connect a Kubernetes/OpenShift cluster with Azure Arc, it will:

 - Be represented in Azure Resource Manager with a unique ID
 - Be place in an Azure subscription and resource group